pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 #### `log-rotate`

-- Whether to create a new log file every day
+- Determines whether to create a new log file every day
-- Default value: true
+- Default value: `true`
 - If you set the parameter to `true`, a new log file is created every day.
 If you set it to `false`, the log is output to a single log file.

 ## Security

-Configurations related to security
+Configuration items related to security

 ### `ssl-ca`